Doctorate in Clinical Psychology (DClinPsy)

 Application forms are used at all stages in the selection process.
 Any candidate known well to the reviewer is passed on and rated by another reviewer.
 Applications are first screened to ensure they meet the minimum admissions criteria as outlined above.
-Each eligible application is then independently rated by the Course Team and local Clinical Psychologists.
-Applications are rated with respect to demonstration of: academic ability; relevant experience (and the application of learning gained from this experience); and personal and professional suitability.
+Eligible applications are then independently rated by the Course Team and local Clinical Psychologists with respect to demonstration of: academic ability; relevant experience (and the application of learning gained from this experience); and personal and professional suitability.
 From these ratings, a short-list is compiled of candidates to be invited for interview.
 We regret that, due to the large numbers of applications and limitations on resources, we are unable to give individual feedback to candidates who are unsuccessful at this stage.

-Short-listed candidates are then invited to the University to participate in a range of tasks.
-Interviews for self-funded places with take place on Friday 3 May 2019.
-Interviews for NHS places will be held from 7-9 May 2019 inclusive.
+Short-listed candidates are then invited to the University to participate in a range of selection tasks.
+Interviews for self-funded places with take place on Thursday 7 May 2020.
+Interviews for NHS places will be held from 11-13 May 2020 inclusive.

-The interviewing process consist of three parts, all taking place on the same day: an individual panel interview addressing academic competency and professional and personal suitability; a group task to assess ability to think clinically about a case and to contribute to a group discussion; and a written exercise assessing research knowledge skills (at the point of interview all applicants with reading or writing needs are asked to inform the course).
+The interviewing process consist of three parts, all taking place on the same day: an individual panel interview addressing academic competency and professional and personal suitability; a group task to assess clinical knowledge and interpersonal skills; and a written exercise assessing research knowledge and writing skills (at the point of interview all applicants with reading or writing needs are asked to inform the course).
 The aim is for all interviews and assessments to be rated by at least two selectors either from the programme team or Clinical Psychologists working in local services.
-Service users and carers also rate the group task.
+Experts by Experience also rate the group task.

 Candidates are informed of the outcome, and those not successful at interview are offered feedback by telephone if requested.